danielhh-dev/Batata/README.md

   </a>
 </p>

-> Static web page that simulates a crypto broker, made with only HTML/CSS
+> My first web project: A static web page that simulates a crypto broker, made with only HTML/CSS

 ### 🏠 [Homepage](https://danielhh-dev.github.io/Batata/)